1960, B. Rancho El Pesmon, Sierra de Misantla, Veracruz. He dedicated the early years of his life to livestock & agriculture.

 In this sense, Pablo Granados highlights (the importance of the) management, restoration, and use of the mangrove forests project that is being developed in the Alvarado area, which is considered in danger of extinction.

 He emphasized that mangroves are ecosystems that provide benefits to the local pueblos, as well as to the flora, and fauna, and for the protection of different species of local and migratory birds.
-In addition, mangroves provide communities with wood for their homes, and firewood for fuel, while ranchers and landowners use it as perimeter fencing.

 He raised the need for the specific protection of these systems through the (establishment) of Environmental Management Units (or UMAS as they are known in Mexico by their Spanish acronym).